 Parameter:

-The parameters of the vars function in Python is an object:-
+The parameter of the vars function in Python is an object:-

 Return Value

-The return value of vars() function in Python is dict attribute of given object.
+The return value of the vars() function in Python is the __dict__ attribute of a given object.

 class Calculation: